 While hacking is a common threat in the current scenario, the more serious problem that companies face usually is due to the negligence of employees.
 Lax in business operations and mistakes by employees can be one of the major reasons behind data breaches.
 For instance, a single stolen laptop can cause unimaginable losses or damages to business.

-In the case of insurance sector, the breach of information can have an adverse impact.
+In the case of the insurance sector, the breach of information can have an adverse impact.
 Because in the insurance segment, it involves very personal and sensitive information, confidentiality is imperative to facilitate open and forthright communication between different parties and thus, serving the best interests.

 Let’s understand the breach of confidential information and its impact in case of Director & Officer Liability Insurance.